kobr4/myc/README.md

 * No Operator priority : expression are evaluated from left to right
 * No Data structure and enum
 * No pre-processor
+* No floating point support
+* No standard library support
 * "return" have to be explicit even for procedures returning void

 ## Amiga code generation